siteroller/ColorRoller-MooTools-Color-Picker/README.md

  - element [string, element] - ID of element or reference to the element object.
  - options [object]
     - color [RGB array or hexadecimal] - color cursor should be on when initialized.
-    - type [string: 'wheel','paint','photoshop','gimp'] - default picker type.
+    - type [number: 0 - Wheel, 1 - Paint, 2 - Photoshop, 3 - Gimp] - default picker type.
     - space [string: 'hsv','hsl','hsg'] - default color space.
     - change [function] - callback every time the color is changed
     - cancel [function] - callback when color picker is closed via the 'x' button.